Philipp-M/xilem/xilem_web/README.md

 }
 ```

+## Cargo Features

+* `hydration` (enabled by default) - Enable hydration, this will be necessary in the future for server side rendering and to use the `Templated` view
+* `static_viewtree` - Rusts type-checker currently has problems with deep hierarchies of composed types with associated trait bounds, which can lead to exponential compile-times.
+So by default there's a workaround with boxing and internally type-erasing every `impl DomFragment`.
+To enable a completely static viewtree, which leads to better performance and smaller binaries, one can enable this feature at the expense of potentially extremely long compile-times.
+This will eventually be defused with the next trait solver, and may be enabled by default in the future.
+In debug builds dynamic dispatch is used anyways, to enable fast iteration, as a completely static view-tree will likely always be slower in compilation than dynamic dispatch.

 ## Minimum supported Rust Version (MSRV)

 This version of Xilem Web has been verified to compile with **Rust 1.79** and later.